sensu/sensu-docs/content/sensu-go/5.11/reference/filters.md

 ## How do Sensu filters work?

 Sensu filters are applied when **event handlers** are configured to use one or more filters.
-Prior to executing a handler, the Sensu server will apply any filters configured for the handler to the **event** data.
+Prior to executing a handler, the Sensu backend will apply any filters configured for the handler to the **event** data.
 If the event is not removed by the filter(s), the handler will be executed.
 The filter analysis flow performs these steps:

-* When the Sensu server is processing an event, it will check for the definition of a `handler` (or `handlers`).
+* When the Sensu backend is processing an event, it will check for the definition of a `handler` (or `handlers`).
 Prior to executing each handler, the Sensu server will first apply any configured `filters` for the handler.
 * If multiple `filters` are configured for a handler, they are executed